How to make homemade macadamia butter, cheese, and milk from scratch at home. No fancy equipment needed.

 Before we get started in learning how to make these healthy, creamy macadamia recipes – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-A super quick and easy recipe (only requiring 2-ingredients!) that gives you the most deliciously creamy plant milk, perfect for smoothies, bircher, and more!
+A super quick and easy recipe – only requiring 2-ingredients – that produces the most creamy plant milk.

 - 1 cup raw macadamia nuts

 - 2-3 cups water (use less water for thicker, creamier milk)